 How To Paint RV Interior

 Before we decided to dive into RV remodeling, I did a LOT of research into painting RV walls, painting cabinets and even painting the faux wood cabinets in our camper.
 I discovered a product called Beyond Paint and it seemed to fit all of my needs for our RV makeover.

-As I shared with you in my Facebook live video (watch it if you haven’t – you’ll get a live demo), Beyond Paint will adhere to just about any surface, doesn’t require any sanding, stripping or sealing and it comes in a variety of colors.
+As I shared with you in my Facebook live video (below), Beyond Paint will adhere to just about any surface, doesn’t require any sanding, stripping or sealing and it comes in a variety of colors.
 I was SO excited to try it out and really see how it worked and see if it lived up to all the hype.